No one has favorited this theater yet

 Structural alterations were carried out in July 1956, and in August 1962, it was re-named ABC.
 The ABC was closed on 1st October 1977 with Barbra Streisand in "A Star Is Born".

 It was converted into a bingo club, which was not a great success, and soon closed.
 The building was sold to a local sports consortium and converted into squash courts in the former stalls seating area, with the balcony area disused.
-The squash courts remained open for nine years, then the building was demolished in January 1988, and an office building named Capitol House was built on the site.
+The squash courts remained open for nine years, then the building was demolished in January 1988, and an office building named Stone Cross House was built on the site.

 Just login to your account and subscribe to this theater